salivo/mecanum_robot/README.md

 ## How to install

-must be installed esp-idf
+* must be installed esp-idf
-and just copy and paste code
+* and just copy and paste code
-i future must be more difficult
+* in future must be more difficult